MAIF/otoroshi/manual/src/main/paradox/connectors/index.md

 Otoroshi provides a set of connectors to be used in some use cases that could be useful :

-* [Elastic connector](https://github.com/MAIF/otoroshi/tree/master/connectors/elasticsearch) : a connector to send Otoroshi events to an ElasticSearch cluster.
-Provides the APIs needed to make Otoroshi analytics works
 * [rancher connector](https://github.com/MAIF/otoroshi/tree/master/connectors/rancher) : a connector to synchronize a rancher cluster with Otoroshi on the fly
 * [kubernetes connector](https://github.com/MAIF/otoroshi/tree/master/connectors/kubernetes) : a connector to synchronize a kubernetes cluster with Otoroshi on the fly
 * [Clever-Cloud connector](https://github.com/MAIF/otoroshi/tree/master/connectors/clevercloud) : a connector to synchronize a Clever-Cloud organization with Otoroshi on the fly